-5. Staff Absenteeism Rates have increased and Occasional Fill Rates have declined.
-Recent statistics provide evidence that overall staff absenteeism rates experienced an increase of 1,067 days over the same period, from the prior year.
-Total Teacher Absence days have remained relatively flat year over year, while total Occasional Teacher expenditures have risen by 7.0% when compared to the same period last year.
+6. Staff Absenteeism Rates have increased and Occasional Fill Rates have declined.
+Recent statistics provide evidence that overall staff absenteeism rates experienced an increase of 1,947 days with Secondary teachers being the only group to experience a year over year decrease.
+Total Teacher Absence days have decreased year over year, while total Occasional Teacher expenditures have risen by 11.1% when compared to the same period last year due to temporary fill of permanent vacancies.

-Figure 4 provides a year-over-year comparison of staff absenteeism over the same period in the previous fiscal year.
-Elementary Teachers, Principals/VP's, Education Assistants (EAs), Child and Youth Workers (CYW), Job Coaches, Secondary Teachers, Custodians/Maintenance and Other school board employees are all showing an increase in days absent.
+Figure 4 provides a year-over-year comparison of staff absenteeism.
+Elementary Teachers, Principals/VP's, Education Assistants (EAs), Child and Youth Workers (CYW), Job Coaches, Custodians/Maintenance and Other school board employees are all showing an increase in days absent.
 These increases were slightly offset by a decrease in days absent for Secondary Teachers.
-The following chart compares average absence utilization by employee type as of November:
+The following chart compares average absence utilization by employee type as of February:

-Absence days are Category A&B and are inclusive of: Personal Illness Days, Non-Personal Illness Days, Bereavement, Compassionate Leave, Health & Safety Inspections, In Lieu of Planning, Jury Duty/Subpoenaed as

-Witness, Recoverable, Special Circumstances, Special Permission and Suspension.
+Absence days are Category A&B and are inclusive of: Personal Illness Days, Non-Personal Illness Days, Bereavement, Compassionate Leave, Health & Safety Inspections, In Lieu of Planning, Jury Duty/Subpoenaed as Witness, Recoverable, Special Circumstances, Special Permission and Suspension.

-6. Staff absenteeism due to personal illness continues to be an area of concern for the Board.
+7. Staff absenteeism due to personal illness continues to be an area of concern for the Board.
 Despite the rise in Occasional Teacher costs shown in Figure 5a, they are expected to end in line with budget as staff proactively increased the Occasional Teacher Budget in the Revised Budget Estimates last fall in anticipation of this increase.
 Figure 5b illustrates the 13-month trend.
-The first 2 months of the school year experienced the same level of salary when compared to prior year.
+The 2nd quarter of the school year experienced the same level of salary when compared to prior year.
 This graph highlights any trends in absenteeism by month, year over year.

-7. The Board has invested in employee wellness by purchasing an Employee Family Assistance Program (EFAP).
+8. The Board has invested in employee wellness by purchasing an Employee Family Assistance Program (EFAP).
 The Board purchased an EFAP in December 2017.
-The data collected to November 30, 2018 show that usage rates spiked in the fall months.
+The data collected to February 28, 2019 show that usage rates spiked in the fall months.
 This is largely driven by promotion of the program as there is a direct connection to supporting employees and their workplace engagement and attendance.
 Figure 6 provides the services accessed by month and Figure 7 provides information on the types of services accessed.